-where P, R, and F1 are Precision, Recall and F1 score respectively, while TP, FP, and FN are True Positive, False Positive and False Negative respectively.

-To train the models, we used the same loss function, learning rate, and optimizer, however, the input shape varies between the models as shown in Table \ref{tab:4}.
-We used binary cross-entropy as the loss function \cite{BCE}, and the RMSProp optimizer with a learning rate equal to $1e^{-3}$.
+To train the models, we used the same loss function and optimizer, however, the input shape varies between the models as shown in Table \ref{tab:4}.
+We used binary cross-entropy as the loss function \cite{BCE}, and the RMSProp optimizer for all three models.
+Using the RMSProp optimizer is equivalent to using an adaptive learning rate, therefore, we did not include the learning rate in the set of tunable hyperparameters and we chose $1e^{-3}$ as the initial learning rate.
 For each fold, we trained the model for 100 epochs using a batch size equal to 8 samples.
 We calculated the evaluation metrics per video for each fold associated with each model.

 To implement the 3D CNN models, we used the Python programming language and its open-source neural network library Keras \cite{keras}.
-We run the experiments on an NVIDIA Tesla P100 GPU server with 12GB of GPU memory.
+We conducted the experiments on a NVIDIA Tesla P100 GPU server with 12GB of GPU memory.